cculma/UG100/README.md

 Task for the next week: I need to solve a problem with GPU hardware compatibility.
 GPU will be required in the step 4 (Varaint calling with DeepVariant).
 Ceres cluster does not have GPUs, but Atlas does it.
 Therefore, all data generated on Ceres must be synchronized to Atlas via Globus.
 Furthermore, the Apptainer images from <https://hub.docker.com/u/ultimagenomics> are not functioning correctly on the Atlas cluster; I will write to SCinet to solve it.

-## progress 2026-05-08
+## CRAM trimming  and sorting

-The pipeline for triming and sorting was corrected and now works ok: the script is [04_pipeline_works.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/04_pipeline_works.sh).
+The pipeline for trimming and sorting was corrected and now works ok: the script is [04_pipeline_works.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/04_pipeline_works.sh).
 This pipeline is composed of three steps:

 1. Reference indexing
 2. Align with UA